BartlettJE/statsresdesign/docs/10-BayesEst.md

 Regardless of the output we look at here, there is not much going on across any of the predictors.
 The data comes from a feasibility study, so the sample size was pretty small and its mainly about how receptive participants are to the intervention.

-As a bonus extra, you can also use the <code class='package'>emmeans</code> package [@Lenth2022] to calculate marginal effects on the posterior distribution.
+As a bonus extra since its not included in Heino et al., you can also use the <code class='package'>emmeans</code> package [@Lenth2022] to calculate marginal effects on the posterior distribution.
 Its not important here as there is little we can learn from breaking down the interaction further, but it might come in handy in future.

 ```r